tymoreau/klusta_process_manager/README.md

 All Applications>applications>klusta_process_manager

 NB: you can put a shortcut on the desktop, but not on the task bar ("show a launcher when not running" doesn't work)

+If you have issues with 'Can not open ...x.db', check if you have the file 'libqsqlite.so' in anaconda/plugins/sqldrivers (or in miniconda/...).
+This file can be found in the 'other' folder of this app.

 RSync